10 Tips for a Successful Fantasy Football TradeColin Henderson, Fantasy, Football, NFL 11/17/2019,

 Don’t look now, but the fantasy football regular season is almost over.
 I know, I know, it sneaks up on me every year as well.
 In most standard leagues the playoffs begin Week 14, leaving just 3 more weeks for owners to gear up for a playoff push or, hopefully, a deep playoff run.
-It is here, when the waiver wires are normally pretty bare, when trades are the best and most important way to improve your team.
-After all, it is easy to look at your roster and find what holes have to have filled, what players need replacing due to injury, or who is trending downwards and could be improved upon, and find the player on another team that can fix it.
+It is here, when the waiver wires are a barren wasteland of long-shots and back-ups, when trades are the best way to improve your team.
+After all, it is easy to look at your roster and find what holes must be filled and find the player or players on another team that can fix it.
 Simple enough right?

 However, year after year, I hear people complain that they can’t get a trade done for one reason or another.
-This can happen for many reasons, but fortunately many of them can be avoided or even fixed if you play your cards right.
-It may just be a simple tweak in approaching a fellow owner or phrasing the trade that could be the difference between landing that player that could put you over the top.
-With this in mind, here are some tips to keep in mind when proposing a fantasy football trade that could help get it done.
+This can happen for many reasons, but fortunately many of them can be avoided and fixed if you play your cards right.
+It may just be a simple tweak in approaching a fellow owner or phrasing the trade that could be the difference between landing that player that could put you over the top or not.

 1) Know your team

 Know Thyself.
 Referenced often by the Greek philosopher Plato, this maxim holds true in fantasy football as well.
 Sure we all know our team, all those countless hours staring at your roster every day have to pay off sometime, but how well do you really know your team?
 Before you ever propose a trade, a thorough examination of your own roster must occur first.
 Every owner knows where his team is strong and where his team is weak, but dig deeper.
 Who is hot, who is cold, who is trending upwards and who is trending down, when are their bye weeks, etc. Researching your own team is more important than researching anyone else’s, for if you can’t convince someone to want your players then it makes no difference who you want in return.